 1. Gather data without hassling your customers.

 To deliver a truly personalized experience, you need to be able to accurately predict how each person will respond to a certain product or scenario.
-That means you need to collect data about your contacts, which can be hard to do.
+That means you need to collect data about your contacts (stored in a CRM), which can be hard to do.

 There are 2 basic channels for gathering data: